-As an arterial road, Heidelberg Road offers a high level of exposure that is especially beneficial to various types of retail outlets, as well as other businesses that seek to establish a high profile, or offer convenient access for visitors.
-Being proximate to the CBD and offering a variety of building types and sizes, the precincts are likely to be attractive to a variety of businesses.
+As an arterial road, Heidelberg Road offers a high level of exposure that is especially beneficial to restricted retail businesses (such as bulky goods stores).
+Being proximate to the CBD and offering a variety of building types and sizes, the precincts are likely attractive to a variety of businesses.